29-Year-Old Pitcher – Texas Rangers

 Agreed to a five-year, $55 million extension with the Rangers in January of 2013.

-Harrison (back) has been transferred to the 60-day DL, Jeff Wilson of the Fort Worth Star-Telegram reports.
+Harrison (back) is expected to start throwing again in January, Jeff Wilson of the Fort Worth Star-Telegram reports.

 To instantly reveal our fantasy analysis of every player – including Matt Harrison – simply subscribe now.